adocilesloth/TS3OBSPlugin/README.md

 ============
 Plugin that edits a TS3 nickname to have a defined prefix when streaming.
 (Hopefully) Fixed the bug that renamed a user r or cted.
+As of 2013-12-20, the plugin has been updated to allow users to mute and/or deafen themselves as well as switch channels while streaming/recording.
+They will be unmuted/undeafened and moved back to the original channel when recording/streaming stops.

 Compiled using VS 2010